Klausdk1999/bitmapReader/README.md

 - `On Mars, open the bitmap.asm file;`

-- `Now, check the FILENAME variable in the code, it should have the correct path to the .ppm file you want to prin;`
+- `Now, check the FILENAME variable in the code, it should have the correct path to the .ppm file you want to print;`

 An example of file address on Ubuntu(user klausdk) would be: